When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 The "Fuck Buddy" had become if not quite a hallowed institution, a widespread one.
 For some men the fuck buddy was a guy (or guys) you regularly had sex with and whose company you enjoyed for an evening of rutting, but with whom you had little other contact except for sex.
 These casual, but ongoing sexual relationships were unremarkable now.
 For other guys, like myself, these relationships often developed into something more on the order of friendship-plus-sex.
 I enjoyed these relationships and usually had a couple going at the same time.
 In some respects, I think fuck buddies became something of an alternative to having a "lover" during the Seventies and early Eighties.
 This may have been due to the fact that these relationships couldn't founder on extra-sexual expectations and complications, which can encumber and sink more traditional couple relationships.
 And the strongest bonds among gay men seemed to be located in the territory of buddy/comrade/friend.

-I had one fuck buddy I met in the Picadilly soon after it opened in the early 70's.
-Harry was a professional pianist, whom I saw once a month for almost fifteen years!
-In this case, the relationship existed nowhere other than the apartment – we had only one formal date in that entire time.
-From the start the sexual electricity between Harry and me was pretty high voltage, and our relationship developed without any discussion.
-The nuances of pleasure were explored again and again over many evenings and the level of physical intimacy was unparalleled for me.
-Through the years the sexual energy became more powerful rather than less, and while Harry was a taciturn guy by nature – or perhaps because he was - we achieved a physical intensity and consummation that was almost preternatural.
-And over that length of time the "pillow talk" did turn into something like an extended conversation.
+But one sex partner, whom I've already mentioned, was a guy I'd met in the Picadilly soon after it opened in the early 70's.
+Howard was a professional pianist, whom I saw once a month for almost thirteen years!
+In his case, the relationship existed nowhere other than the apartment we had only one formal date in all those years.
+From the start the sexual electricity between Howard and me was pretty high voltage, and our relationship developed without any discussion.

 I've been in your body and it was a carnival ride.